 “I’ll get Malcolm, and you get to safety.”
 She was surprised at his tone; he had never spoken to her like this before, a command.
 “Now go!”
-Pushing her harder towards home.
-“Go!”
+“Go!” pushing her harder towards home.

 Hiram ran into the brush after the boar and Malcolm, pushing branches and brambles out of his way as he ran.
 He could hear the two crashing ahead of him.
 He yelled for Malcolm, “climb a tree, get up a tree; the beast can’t climb, a tree Malcolm!

-Hiram caught sight of them just as Malcolm tripped over a tangle of vines, falling headfirst to the forest floor.
+Hiram saw them just as Malcolm tripped over a tangle of vines, falling headfirst to the forest floor.
 The fall knocked the wind out of him; he lolled about, tangling his feet deeper in the vines.
 The sow closed in, almost ready to pounce on her target.

 Hiram began to yell, trying to get the boar’s attention; he succeeded too well.
-The beast turned towards its new enemy and charged, a headlong rush that caught Hiram square in his legs, knocking him to the ground, carrying the sow past him.
+The beast turned towards its new enemy and charged.
+A headlong rush caught Hiram square in his legs, knocking him to the ground and carrying the sow past him.
 But not before its teeth had opened a long gash in his leg.
 The brambles hampered the sow’s turn, giving Hiram a chance to stand, grasping a large rock as he rose.
-Charging again, the boar veered away as he brought the rock down on its skull, drawing blood from the sow in return.
+Charging again, the boar veered away as he brought the rock down on its skull, drawing blood from the sow.
 The boar gathered itself for another charge, aiming to kill its attacker.

-A loud explosion and an acrid puff of smoke stopped the boar in mid-charge.
+In mid-charge, a loud explosion and an acrid puff of smoke stopped the boar.
 A second shot rang out, sending the confused animal off into the deeper forest.
 Isabelle stood in the bramble, holding a large pistol over her head, smoke still rising from its freshly fired barrel.